slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Searching, Filtering, Sorting and Paging
 Searching, filtering, sorting and paging are additional requirements that all non-trivial APIs should cater for.
 These enable ease of finding resources and also seek to meet performance and navigation requirements.

-To achieve these requirements, usage of HTTP
+To achieve these requirements, usage of HTTP parameters is essential as is shown below.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDU1NTM3MDgsLTI5MzQ0MTUyMCwxNT
+eyJoaXN0b3J5IjpbLTkyNjU2OTY1MCwtMjkzNDQxNTIwLDE1OD
-gyNTg0NDU0LC0xODEwOTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3
+I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
-MzU2NjQ2LDE5NjA3MjcwMDQsMTE1NzM1MTUwMl19
+NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
 -->